neilbaldwin/2020-R/readme.md

 Then on the right-hand side, select whether you want to send random absolute values (VALUES) or Probability and Range values (RANGE).
 Or both!

-Then press/click on the SEND button to send random values to 2020.
+Then press/click on the RANDOM button to send random values to 2020.

-You can also reset the selected parameters back to their default values by selecting the RESET button.
-When you press SEND the RESET button clears itself.
-This is deliberate.
+You can also reset the selected parameters back to their default values by clicking/pressing on the RESET button.
+Note this behaviour has changed since the 20-08-24 update.

 That's it!